Stonbury's journey to Net Zero carbon

 Seeking lower-carbon solutions

 A key component in aligning Stonbury’s processes with the sector’s strategy to become carbon neutral is to identify the potential for carbon reduction within the stages of all projects.
-Guided by the Carbon Reduction Curve, Stonbury is able to work with clients from the design stage to explore alterative, lower-carbon solutions.
+Guided by the Carbon Reduction Curve, Stonbury is able to work with clients from the design stage to explore alternative, lower-carbon solutions.

 The Carbon Reduction Curve showing options to influence carbon reduction and the potential savings at successive stages of infrastructure delivery.